StanJulia/CmdStan.jl/README.md

 Release 6.0.8

-1. Thanks to @yiyuezhuo, a function `extract` has been added to simplify grouping variables into a NamedTuple of Arrays.
+1. Thanks to @yiyuezhuo, a function `extract` has been added to simplify grouping variables into a NamedTuple.
+2. Stanmodel's output_format argument has been extended with an option to request conversion to a NamedTuple.
-2. Updated CSV.read to specify Dataframe argument
+3. Updated CSV.read to specify Dataframe argument

 Release 6.0.7